64kramsystem/personal_notes/topics/rust.md

 windows(n)                   // like chunks, but with overlapping slices (Ruby :each_cons); doesn't have variations

 // Quasi-Ruby :flatten.
 WATCH OUT! flattens only one level.
 // !!
-Since None() evaluates to empty iterator, invoking on an Iterator<Option> perform Ruby :compact !!
+Since None() evaluates to empty iterator, invoking on an Iterator<Option> performs Ruby :compact !!
 // Same applies to an Iterator<Result>
-flatten()
+// In order to flatten tuples, map them to arrays first. flatten()

 // If one wants to convert an iterator from borrowed (&T) to owned (T), use copied() or cloned().